athleon-fitness/athleon-platform/DEPLOYMENT_SUCCESS.md

 **Deployment Status**: ✅ **COMPLETE AND OPERATIONAL**

-The ScorinGames platform is now live with DDD-compliant architecture, domain-organized Lambda packages, and a fully deployed frontend! 🚀
+The Athleon platform is now live with DDD-compliant architecture, domain-organized Lambda packages, and a fully deployed frontend! 🚀